cirrusidentity/simplesamlphp-module-authoauth2/README.md

 ## Docker

-The `preprodwarning` module is include for testing authproc filters. *note:* The 1.0.2 version of `preprodwarning` has a bug in the redirect url.
+The `preprodwarning` module is included for testing authproc filters. *note:* The 1.0.2 version of `preprodwarning` has a bug in the redirect url.
 If using it you need to change `showwarning.php` to `warning` in your browser url.